-The arrival and disembarkation of passengers of private crafts, commercial tourist ships, and cruise ships of all flags coming from inside the country are prohibited.
+The arrival of passengers of private crafts, commercial tourist ships, and cruise ships of all flags coming from inside the country are prohibited.
 They are only allowed to sail in Greece considering the following cases:

 - Any emergency regarding mechanical failure and any damage that will affect the navigation safety and protection of the marine environment